mKeRix/room-assistant/README.md

 - **enabled** - enable or disable component
 - **channel** - channel for the announcements about found beacons
 - **max_distance** - maximum distance where the scanner will still send the data to a publisher, 0 means unlimited
-- **whitelist** - array of Bluetooth IDs as whitelist for updates that should be sent to the publisher, an empty list disables the whitelist
+- **whitelist** - array of iBeacon IDs as whitelist for updates that should be sent to the publisher, an empty list disables the whitelist
+- **blacklist** - array of iBeacon IDs as blacklist for updates that should not be sent to the publisher, an empty list disables the blacklist
 - **use_mac** - publish the Bluetooth MAC address instead of the UUID (for devices without a consistent UUID)
 - **system_noise** - describes how noisy the system is and should be kept relatively low (used for the Kalman filter)
 - **measurement_noise** - describes how noisy the measurements are (used for the Kalman filter)